-The Women’s Fellowship is another Emmanuel Connection Group that has been using Sacred Pauses.
+The Women’s Fellowship is another Emmanuel Connection Group that has been reading Sacred Pauses: Spiritual Practices for Personal Renewal.
 Unlike the book study group that started with chapter 1 and continued through the book in order, these women began with the chapters they were most drawn to.
 So far three different women have led sessions on Getting Outside, Confessing, and Living Simply.

 “I chose the outdoors chapter because I always felt distracted outside, as if I shouldn’t be looking around so much,” said one leader.
 “But in reading this chapter, I see that can also be part of prayer.”